Ford Sigma engine: Introduction and production

-When the Zetec-SE first arrived in 1995, it included many firsts, such as a plastic inlet manifold, a "ladder" style main bearing and crankcase assembly, and big-end bearing caps which are forged in one piece and subsequently split.
-It also incorporates powder metal connecting rods, which were quite exotic and notable at the time.
-This feature however makes the engine more challenging to rebuild at the end of its working life, since it is not possible to re-machine the bearing ladder as would be the case with a conventional cylinder block - the entire assembly has to be renewed.
-Despite this however, engine tuners have found novel ways to increase the power of the unit through use of different valves and increasing the compression ratio of the engine through skimming of the cylinder head.
+When the Zetec-SE debuted in 1995, it included many firsts, including a plastic inlet manifold, a "ladder" style main bearing and crankcase assembly, and big-end bearing caps which are forged in one piece and subsequently split.
+It also incorporates powder metal connecting rods, which were quite exotic at the time.
+This feature makes the engine more challenging to rebuild at the end of its working life, since it is not possible to re-machine the bearing ladder as is done with a conventional cylinder block — the entire assembly has to be renewed.
+Despite this, engine tuners have found novel ways to increase the power of the unit through use of different valves and increasing the compression ratio of the engine through skimming of the cylinder head.

 The engine first appeared in the Mk4 Ford Fiesta and the virtually identical Mazda 121 in 1242 cc capacity, with 1388 cc, 1596 cc and 1679 cc derivatives coming later.